Succession Season 4 Episode 1 review: Top five talking pointsMar 28 | 6 min read

 2. The show is produced by Hollywood A-listers

-Adam McKay and Will Ferrell are among the show's executive producers.
+Adam McKay and Will Ferrell are among the show's executive producers for all of its four seasons.
 Before Succession, McKay and Ferrell produced several other projects together, including Anchorman, Talladega Nights, The Big Short and Vice.

-3. The actor who plays Greg is most similar to his character
+3. The actor who plays cousin Greg is most similar to his character

 4. Kieran Culkin wasn't supposed to play Roman

-Culkin was sent the script to play the part of Greg, but after reading it found he associated more with the character of Roman.
+Culkin was sent the script to play the part of cousin Greg, but after reading it, he found that he associated more with the character of Roman.

 "There was something that clicked with me and this character that's something I still don't understand, and probably don't want to understand, considering the kind of guy he is," Culkin told The Hollywood Reporter.

-You might also recognise Kieran as a child star who appeared in films including Father of the Bride and Home Alone, alongside older brother Macaulay Culkin.
+You might also recognise Kieran - below right - as a child star who appeared in films including Father of the Bride and Home Alone, alongside older brother Macaulay Culkin.